trevorsandy/lpub3d/tools/docs/README.txt

--Force to empty the cache before creating a PDF (r654) -Synchronize 'prev', 'next' and 'goto' page menu items (r653) -Supress rotateIcon from CSI (model) item context menu if callout and callout is not unassembled (r652)
+-Force to empty the cache before creating a PDF (r654) -Synchronize 'prev', 'next' and 'goto' page menu items (r653) -Supress rotateIcon from CSI (model) item context menu if callout and callout is not unassembled (r652) -Select local page size and global and local page orientation (Portrait and Landscape)
+ Note: When manually editing the model file with either page size or orientation, it is recommended to insert both the size and orientation metas together.
+For example, even if you are only interested to add a page size, you shold update your file like the example below - obviously selecting your own size values and orientation.
+ 0 !LPUB PAGE SIZE GLOBAL 8.2677 11.6929
+ 0 !LPUB PAGE ORIENTATION GLOBAL PORTRAIT (r518)
+-Change: Update page background menu rearranged - see r641. (r642)
+-Change: Page background context menu rearranged.
+"Change page background" and "Change Page Size or Orientation" now appear at the end of the menu list because they are likely to be least often used. (r641)
+-Change: Point online manual to LPub3D content (r517)
+-Refactor: Remove QPainter::HighQualityAntialiasing obsolete renderHint (r658)
+-Refactor: Update CSI image mousePressEvent logic. (r640)
+-Refactor: Update file load progress messages (r636)
+-Refactor: Rearrange printToPdfFile page count (r632)
+-Refactor: Reposition rocessEvents statements (r631)
+-Rafactor: Supress MSVC type conversion warning C4267 (r621) -Update application name value to support development environment (r639) -Update build assets (r624)
+-Update ldglite hard-coded default directory setting to ldglite1.3.1(r623) -Update zlib reference for Qt 5.6.0 (r618)
+-Update minifig settings (move to ini file) - LeoCAD Changeset 1870 (r617)
 -Fix: When a CALLOUT allocation is changed, if you right-click a model in the callout and not the callout itself, the ALLOC meta is placed after the CALLOUT END and has no effect - meta appended but should be inserted (r650)
 -Fix: Converting an assembly to a part results in a parse error when there are spaces in the file name (r649)
 -Fix: If a divided STEP GROUP allocation is changed from vertical (Display as columns - default) to horizontal (Display as rows),